The Ultimate Guide To The Benefits Of Bioidentical Hormone Replacement Therapy

 - Patients on the therapy are asked to come in from time to time so doctors can monitor their blood serum levels and check how the supplements are working.

-- Bioidentical supplements can be administered in different forms such as gels, patches, pills, creams, and vaginal rings, depending on how the patients respond to the therapy.
+- Bioidentical supplements can be administered in different forms such as gels, patches, pills, creams, and feminine rings, depending on how the patients respond to the therapy.
 The hormones in these supplements are easily absorbed by the bloodstream and are instantly available to your cells.

 Are You Suited to Bioidentical Hormone Replacement Therapy?